ethantidmore/smatch-diff/README.md

 # smatch-diff
-A few tools to find bugs in latest linux-next.
+Two scripts to easily find new bugs in linux-next by comparing smatch_warns.txt outputs.